Queensland Government Make Bold Push For NRL Grand Final

 NSW Premier bites back

-NRL boss Peter V'Landys is in crisis talks this week, adjudicating between state governments the bold plan to rotate the Grand Final.
+NRL boss Peter V'Landys is in crisis talks this week, adjudicating between state governments about a bold report to rotate the Grand Final between.

 Following the success of last year's event at Suncorp Stadium in Brisbane - due to COVID interruption in Sydney - the Queensland government has requested to host multiple grand finals.